st-user/ojm-drone-remote/README.md

    **NOTE**:

-   When the environment variable 'USE_DRONE' is 'False', you should see the test movie like the image above.
+   When the environment variable `USE_DRONE` is `False`, you should see the test movie like the image above.

-   On the other hand, when the enviroment variable 'USE_DRONE' is 'True', you should see the video that Tello EDU caputures by its webcam.
+   On the other hand, when the enviroment variable `USE_DRONE` is `True`, you should see the video that Tello EDU caputures by its webcam.